 job with a `-'.

-A job may also be referred to using a prefix of the name used to start it,
+A job can also be referred to using a prefix of the name used to start it,

 or using a substring that appears in its command line.
 For example, `%ce'